omawhite/portfolio/static/posts/how-i-ended-up-a-software-engineer.md

 ---
 title: How I Ended Up A Software Engineer
 date: 2018-02-11T00:00:00.000Z
 description: "My edits of your launch post.
-It wouldn’t let me save until I put something here.... including that image and tags.....\U0001F644"
+It wouldn’t let me save until I put something in these fields, .... including that image and tags....\U0001F914 "
 featuredimage: /img/cb497a52-3607-49f3-a440-cd7ffd45142b.jpeg
 tags:
   - My edits